deepset-ai/haystack-home/content/_index.md

 ---
 layout: index
-header: light
+header: dark
 footer: light
 title: Haystack
 description: Meta description here

 # Hero
 hero:
-  title: Haystack
-  subtitle: An open source NLP framework that leverages pre-trained Transformer models
+  subtitle: An Open Source NLP Framework To Use Transformer Models In Your Applications
   bulletPoints:
-    - Apply the latest NLP technology to your own data with the use of Haystack's pipeline architecture.
+    - Apply the latest NLP technology to your own data with the use of Haystack's pipeline architecture
-    - Implement production-ready semantic search, question answering, summarization and document ranking for a wide range of NLP applications.
+    - Implement production-ready semantic search, question answering, summarization and document ranking for a wide range of NLP applications
-    - Evaluate components and fine-tune models.
+    - Evaluate components and fine-tune models
   buttons:
     - buttonText: Learn more
       url: /intro
-  image: /images/hero-placeholder.png
+  image: /images/hero.png

 # Showcase
 showcase: